ran-sama/python-3-cert-renewer/README.md

 ```
 (certbotenv_1) ran@odroidhc1:~/certbotenv$
 ```
-We can start installing into this virtualenv now without breaking system packages, as virtualizing protects our *NIX OS:
+We can start installing into this virtualenv now without breaking system packages, as virtualizing (rather an isolated container) protects our *NIX OS:
 ```
 pip3 install certbot
 pip3 install certbot-dns-ionos